k-vaughn/ITS-open-source/docs/contributor-responsibilities.md

 Before starting on any changes to the project, a contributor **shall** claim an associated issue.

+A contributor **shall** not claim an issue that has the label "triage".

 A new contributor to a project **may** claim an issue tagged as [good first issue](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), or [beginners only](https://github.com/open-sauced/intro/issues?q=is%3Aissue+is%3Aopen+label%3A%22beginners+only%22).

 Experienced contributors **shall not** claim issues tagged with the label "beginners only".